 First-year Arts requirements:

-All first-year Arts students take six credit hours focused on core ideas and themes related to the themes of justice (ARTS 1013) and the climate and environment (ARTS 1023).
+All first-year Arts students take six credit hours focused on core ideas and themes related to the themes of justice (ARTS 1013), understanding data (ARTS 1014), climate and environment (ARTS 1023) and humanities and ideas (ARTS 1024).

 BA and BAA students choose three subjects – one from each of three of the following categories: Humanities, Languages, Sciences and Social Sciences.